Iran Air Logo

 1979 – today

-The logo of the national airline depicts a mythological creature named Homa, a character from Iranian legends and fairy tales.
+The national airline’s logo depicts a mythological creature named Homa, a character from Iranian legends and fairy tales.
 It is believed that this bird never lands because it has no legs.
 It is impossible to catch it, and meeting with its shadow, according to beliefs, brings happiness to life.
 The creators of Iran Air’s emblem gave this creature a griffin’s head and a large wing.
-The name of the company is written in bold letters without spaces between two words.
+The company name is written in bold, with no spaces between the two words.
 Under it is the phrase “The Airline of the Islamic Republic of Iran.”
 Both the letters and the Huma bird are colored dark blue.

 The choice to use the Huma bird serves as a powerful symbol associated with cultural and national identity.
 Its mystical properties echo Iranian heritage and folklore, giving the branding added depth.
 The use of dark blue for both the text and the Huma bird itself creates a unified, authoritative image.
-The phrase beneath the company name clearly identifies the nationality of the airline, reinforcing the logo’s purpose as a representative of Iranian aviation.
+The phrase beneath the company name clearly identifies the airline’s nationality, reinforcing the logo’s purpose as a symbol of Iranian aviation.